 Fights between your husband or wife and their family happen.
 Sometimes they’ll happen in front of you.
 One moment you’re at a dinner with your husband or wife and their family and, before you know it, lines are drawn and they’re all yelling across the table.
 All families are different and communication takes many forms.
 But in such circumstances, it’s easy ask: What happened?
 What do I do?
 Do I just sit here and be quiet or should I tell them to all stop fighting?
 It turns out there is a right and a wrong way to handle that type of fight.
-Fatherly talked to Dr. Dana Dorfman, a psychologist who has been working with families for more than three decades.
-She provided a game plan for what to do — and, importantly, what not to do — while and after your spouse and their parents have a blowout.
+Here’s what to do — and, importantly, what not to do — in-the-moment and after your spouse and their parents have a blowout.

 1. Be Patient

 So, you’re out to dinner with the in-laws, presiding over your chicken piccata in relative peace when, because of an ill-said phrase, comment, or opinion, a fight begins to brew.
 This happens.
 Families have a lot of history and a level of comfort that allows mild disagreements or old thorns to appear.
-As the third party in those cases, it’s important, per Dorfman, that you stay quiet and make sure you don’t put your foot in your mouth or embarrass yourself or your partner by jumping in right away.
+As the third party in those cases, it’s important, per r.
+Dana Dorfman, a psychologist who has been working with families for more than three decades, that you stay quiet and make sure you don’t put your foot in your mouth or embarrass yourself or your partner by jumping in right away.
 Even if your instinct is to immediately defend your partner, it’s crucial to be patient and wait to see how the conversation unfolds.

 If the argument does escalate, you should be very careful about what you say when you do step in.
 Rather than focus on the content of the argument, Dorfman advises focusing on the tone of the discussion.
 When the moment comes, try saying something along the lines of “It sounds like emotions are so high we’re not going to be productive.”
 Or “It sounds like it’s hard for you two to hear each other.”
 Suggesting a break, a breather, or a reminder that you’re in a public place, per Dorfman, might stop the fight for the time being.
 In other words: Don’t get involved in the content of the argument: Just make sure it doesn’t get out of control.